orakaro/rainbowstream/docs/index.rst

 -  ``switch mine`` will switch current stream to personal stream. ``-f`` and ``-d`` will work as well.

+-  ``switch list`` will switch to a Twitter list's stream.
+You will be asked for list name.

 **Smart shell**

 - Put anything to terminal, the app will try to eval and display result as a python interactive shell.